tbadams45/tbadams45.github.io/about.md

 title: About
 ---

 Welcome!
-I'm Tim Adams - a disciple of Jesus Christ and current undergrad at UMass Amherst, studying computer systems engineering.
+I'm Tim Adams - a disciple of Jesus Christ.
+I recenly graduated from UMass Amherst with a B.S. computer systems engineering, and am pursuing a Masters of Engienering in Environmental Engineering Science at MIT.

 This site is a fairly random collection of things I'm interested in, care about, and/or consider worth sharing.
 As I continue to add to what's here, I intend to include posts that cover most/all areas of my life -- my faith, hobbies (when I figure out what they are), school, work, etc.